Vista Drug Possession Attorneys

-If you have been arrested for drug possession crimes in Southern California, let Vista drug crime defense attorney James N. Dicks of jD LAW know right away.
+If you have been arrested for drug possession crimes in Southern California, let Vista drug crime defense attorney James N. Dicks of jD Law Criminal Defense Attorneys know right away.
 As a former narcotics investigator and board-certified criminal law specialist, he has a thorough understanding of how prosecutors convict drug offenders and how to fight back.
 Our firm has more than 30 years of experience representing clients throughout North County and can provide a diligent defense on your behalf.

 Don’t gamble with your future.
-Contact jD LAW today by calling (760) 630-2000 and schedule a free consultation.
+Contact jD Law Criminal Defense Attorneys today by calling (760) 630-2000 and schedule a free consultation.